-Make sure that you have working smoke detectors.
-Make sure you have a working fire extinguisher in your home.
-If you move around the house with your oxygen, you may need more than one fire extinguisher.
+Make sure you have working smoke detectors and a working fire extinguisher in your home.
+If you move around the house with your oxygen, you may need more than one fire extinguisher in different locations.

 Smoking can be very dangerous.